 Progesterone – A hormone produced and released during the second half of a woman’s ovulatory cycle.
 It is necessary in the preparation of the uterine lining for implantation of the fertilized egg.

 Recurrent Miscarriage (recurrent loss) – Two or more miscarriages.
-There are a variety of testing that can be done to determ boldine the cause of the losses.
+There are a variety of tests that can be done to determine the cause of loss.
 Treatment will vary depending on the underlying cause.